Grokzen/pykwalify/docs/validation-rules.rst

 Parse a string or datetime object to determine if it is a valid date.
 Date has multiple valid formats based on what standard you are using.

-For example 2016-12-31 or 31-12-16 is both valid formats.
+For example, 2016-12-31 or 31-12-16 are both valid formats.

 If you want to parse a custom format then you can use the `format` keyword to specify a valid datetime parsing syntax.
-The valid sytax can be found here `python-strptime`_
+The valid syntax can be found here `python-strptime`_

 .. _python-strptime: https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior